This free learning series is part of a two-year project funded by the Z. Smith Reynolds Foundation.

 Participants will have access to a robust resource library, an online learning community and more.

 Upon completion of the series, each successful participant will receive a free 1.0 CEU through UNC Wilmington to support educational requirements for employment, Early Educator Certification renewal and/or facility licensing (as applicable) and be connected to project partners to support ongoing learning.

 A participant application is required and does not guarantee participation.
 Applications will be reviewed to inform the selection of regional participants to address the project goals.
 See contact information at the end of this section.

 Contact Debra Torrence at firstname.lastname@example.org if you have questions about this project.

-The North Carolina Institute for Child Development Professionals, the NC Early Childhood Association and the Diversity in Leadership Alliance are working together to provide an additional benefit for certified early educators.
+The North Carolina Institute for Child Development Professionals, the NC Early Childhood Association, the Diversity in Leadership Alliance and resource partner NC Child Care Coalition, are working together to provide an additional benefit for certified early educators.

 Up to 500 certified early educators (250 per project period) or EEC applicants with a complete application will be offered with an opportunity to earn 10 DCDEE contact hours or 1.0 CEU at no charge.

 Private funding will provide participants in the Lifting Voices Project Continuing Education (CEU) Series with training sessions between January and May 2013 and again in fall 2013.

 Space is limited and is first come first served.
 Participants must be certified and work through local partners to apply online.
 All early educators are eligible to participate, regardless of employment, role or location.